Speak with an FDA-certified nutritionist

 The FDA does not pre-approve food labels.
-Good inventors/chefs/cooks have given up on their dream while waiting on approval for their label.
+Good inventors, chefs, cooks, and others have given up on their dreams while waiting for approval for their labels.
 The Nutrition Labeling and Education Act of 1990 gave the FDA labeling authority.
 The Act mandates that the Food Labeling Areas of Interest determine their category.

 The Food Labeling and Standards Department handles any questions about labels.
 Questions about warnings and safe handling should be presented to the FDA’s Warnings and Safe Handling Statements Department.
 Food labeling is one of the most frequently addressed issues of these departments.
 It can be very challenging, tedious, and seem unnecessary.
 But it is necessary to meet these requirements if you want to sell your product.